-^{} Tide levels are given in meters above MLLW and were calculated using the Pydro software tool with a TCARI grid referenced to verified water level observations from various NOS gauges in the vicinity of the project.
-The height of the MHW tidal datum in the project area ranges between 0.38 - 0.55 meters above MLLW.
+Tide levels are given in meters above MLLW and were calculated using the Pydro software tool with a TCARI grid referenced to verified water level observations at the time of photography from various NOS gauges in the vicinity of the project.
+The height of the MHW tidal datum in the project area varies between 0.63 - 0.86 meters above MLLW.